 Taking a day trip by local bus is a good cheap way to see a city.
-We did this on our visits to both Rome and Paris last year and it was fun getting away from the main city areas and seeing a bit of everyday life.
+We did this on our visits to both Rome Paris last year it was fun getting away from the main city areas seeing a bit of everyday life.

 I don’t have a car so regularly get around Sydney by public transport.
-On a world standard I think our bus system is pretty good.
-Sure the buses are always late in peak hour but when you are a traveler these things matter less.
+On a world stardard I think our bus system is pretty good.
+Sure the buses are always late in peak hour but when you are a traveller these things matter less.
 If you plan on riding the buses in Sydney you are best to get pre-paid tickets.
-These are now required for bus stops in the City and many main suburbs.
-You can buy them from convenience stores and some news agencies.
+These are now required for bus stops in the City many inner suburbs.
+You can buy them from convenience stores some news agencies.
 Check the searchable list of bus ticket sellers for the closest place to you.

 If time is not a problem then the bus from Wynyard to Palm Beach, the L90 is a good option.
-It’s express part of the way and takes in almost all the Northern beaches on its trip to Palm Beach.
-Palm Beach is home to the popular Aussie TV Soap “Home and Away”.
+It’s express part of the way takes in almost all the Northern beaches on its trip to Palm Beach.
+Palm Beach is home to the popular Aussie TV Soap “Home Away”.
 There is a great pub at Newport, the Newport Arms that you might like to consider for an afternoon drink.
 The beer garden is one of the nicest you will find anywhere.
 For more info check out my Palm Beach walk post.

-The E86 to McCarrs Creek and Church Point will have you thinking you have left Sydney and wandered into some sort of paradise miles away from the city.
+The E86 to McCarrs Creek Church Point will have you thinking you have left Sydney wandered into some sort of paradise miles away from the city.

 It is also the stop off point to get to the Pittwater YHA which I highly recommend!
 You could also take a ride on the Church Point Ferry